 For Cinco de Mayo, we’re focusing on the famous heat of Latin America: hot chiles (all about chiles).

-At the restaurant level, sweet and spicy has been showcased in casual fare (burgers, chicken wings, pizza), chocolate (bars, bonbons, desserts and spicy hot chocolate).
+At the restaurant level, the sweet-and-spicy combination has been showcased in casual fare (burgers, chicken wings, pizza), chocolate (bars, bonbons, desserts, and spicy hot chocolate).

-Ketchup and other sweet condiments are good candidates to combine sweet and heat.
+Ketchup and other sweet condiments are good candidates to combine sweetness and heat.

-Even chocolate bars, a standard bearer for sweet, has been combined with spicy for at least 20 years.
+Even chocolate bars, a standard-bearer for sweet, have been combined with spicy for at least 20 years.
 Today, you’ll find this combination in everything from savory Mexican mole sauce to desserts.